convenia/Pigeon/docs/TESTING.md

 ```

 ### RPC
-You can use `assertRpc` method to test RPC, it is basically the consumer and the publisher assertions together with hability to define the RPC response stub.
+You can use `assertRpc` method to test RPC, it is basically the consumer and the publisher assertions together with ability to define the RPC response stub.

 !> When testing RPCs the env exchange will be always assumed, you can not override the exchange for now.